pranka02/speech_recognition/README.md

 ---------------------------
 ## Features

-Short Time Fourier Transform (STFT) was performed on the .wav audio clips and the coefficients were used as the features.
-Mel-Frequency Cepstral Coefficients (MFCC), Chroma and Contrast features were also used as features.
+Mel-Frequency Cepstral Coefficients (MFCC), Chroma and Contrast features were extracted and used as features.

 ---------------------------
 ## Preprocessing